CDCgov/covid19-forecast-hub/README.md

 ### Following Changes

-If you maintain a downstream product and want to be notified of planned changes to hub data or structure,consider adding an entry to [`auxiliary-data/downstream_products.json`](auxiliary-data/downstream_products.json).
+If you maintain a downstream product and want to be notified of planned changes to hub data or structure, consider adding an entry to [`auxiliary-data/downstream_products.json`](auxiliary-data/downstream_products.json).
-To add or update product details, please open a pull request that edits this file.
+To add or update product details, please open a [pull request](https://github.com/CDCgov/covid19-forecast-hub/pulls) that edits this file.

 Suggested fields for each entry include:
 - `Product_name`